Geovation/catalyst-deployment/README.md

 # Catalyst

-Catalyst is a set of tools created to make it easier to deploy infrastructure that uses Ordnance Survey data
+Catalyst is a set of tools created to make it easier to deploy infrastructure that uses Ordnance Survey data.
+There are two Catalyst resources available through this deployment repository.
+1) NGD Wrappers - tools to aid the use of the [OS NGD Features API](https://docs.os.uk/osngd/getting-started/access-the-os-ngd-api/os-ngd-api-features).
+2) ONS Geographies - a proxy API for appending ONS lookup data to API calls to [OS Places API](https://docs.os.uk/os-apis/accessing-os-apis/os-places-api).
+The code which this repository deploys is available at four [Geovation repositories](https://github.com/Geovation), one for each cloud platorm and resource.

-# Catalyst deployment
+# Catalyst Deployment

 This repository contains resources to deploy the Catalyst API tools to cloud services, including:

 - Azure
 - AWS

+Using these resources, you can get a **working API up and running in minutes** with minimal manual configuration.

 ## Azure